Scammers pretend to be official Facebook pages to target victims | Detective T.C.

 It is nothing new that scammers often pose as officials from some service or company, to deceive potential victims.
 One of the cases reported to TudoCelular this week includes the attempted theft of Facebook credentials.

-Do you want to know the details about the threat, what dangers it causes and how to protect yourself?
+Do you want to know the details regarding the threat, what dangers it causes and how to protect yourself?
 O TudoCelular Detective separated the main information and tells you in detail in this column.

 Understand the case